Higher education and tertiary vocational education in Norway

 The first and lowest degree you can attain at university or university college in Norway is called a bachelor’s degree (bachelorgrad), and is a three-year degree.
 You can also study certain courses over one academic year (årsstudium).
 A one-year programme gives 60 credits, and can comprise individual courses, be incorporated in a bachelor’s degree, or form the basis for entry to a professional programme in the subject.

-The Norwegian Universities and Colleges Admission Service (NUCAS, Samordna opptak) is a service and coordination body for admissions to undergraduate educational programmes at university colleges and universities in Norway.
+The Norwegian Universities and Colleges Admission Service (NUCAS) administers and coordinates admission of new students to Norwegian universities, university colleges, and tertiary vocational education.
 The service has information on admission regulations and on how education from another Nordic country is assessed in Norway.

 Master’s degrees in Norway